gerard-geer/GimmickShader/scripts/music_maker/README.md

 	#duty         set the duty cycle in floating point for the pulse wave
 	#decay        set the amplitude decay speed
 	#tmod         set the track length for looping, or -1 for no looping
+	#left_a       set left channel amplitude (before calling a function)
+	#right_a      set right channel amplitude (before calling a function)
+	#tune         set frequency multiplier for detuning
+	#func         define a block of music
+	#endfunc      stop defining a block of music
+	#main         create main (do this last)
+	#endmain      end main
+	#call         additively include a previously defined block of music

 Notes are entered like this: